Restoration of the sand dunes in Canada’s Capital

-The Ottawa’s sand dune system is an end product of the Champlain Sea which was a deep depression caused by the colossal pressure of the 2 km thick ice sheet during the last glacial period.
+The sand dune system in Canada’s Capital is an end product of the Champlain Sea which was a deep depression caused by the colossal pressure of the 2 km thick ice sheet during the last glacial period.
 The brackish Champlain Sea water originated from the Atlantic Ocean and melting glaciers.
 At about 11,500 BP (before present) the full extent of the Champlain Sea occurred as the retreat of glaciers continued northward.
 Without the pressure of the ice sheet, the land quickly rebounded rendering the Champlain sea floor rising above the sea level at about 8,500 BP.
 This brings to an end of the Champlain sea.
 During the growing seasons, southeasterly winds picked up fine sand grains on the exposed sea floor along the Prescott-Ottawa path, then deposited them here in Ottawa into an extensive sand dunes system of over 1.5 million square meters, presently known as the Pinhey Sand Dunes System (PSDS).
 Thus, the PSDS was formed between 8,000 and 8,500 BP.
 This unique dune habitat is the home to a number of plant and animal species.
 These dune dwelling organisms have inhabited in these dunes for thousands of years despite the harsh dune environment with frequent strong winds, extreme summer temperature ranging from 60-72 degrees Celcius.

 However, the livelihood of these unique organisms are being threatened as the PSDS was rapidly disappearing due to lack of knowledge of the value of dune habitats and ecosystems.
 By 2010 the remaining PSDS consists of several tiny fragments of open sandy areas, totaling about 0.05% (~5,000 m2) of what was once a large sand dune system of approximately 1.5 million m2.
 These open dune areas let alone the PSDS would disappear completely within 5-10 years if no action taken to save it.